gokceyagmurbudak/UrbanSprawlExploreR/README.md

 # UrbanSprawlExploreR

 This package use [Global Land Cover and Land Use Change, 2000-2020 dataset](https://glad.umd.edu/dataset/GLCLUC2020) to generate built-up change and new building density map.
-Before you start using the package, check which tile your work area falls on with QGIS software [here](https://glad.umd.edu/users/Potapov/GLCLUC2020/10d_tiles.zip).
+Before you start using the package, check which tile your study area falls on with QGIS software [here](https://glad.umd.edu/users/Potapov/GLCLUC2020/10d_tiles.zip).

 ### Install the library